jzohrab/practicing-guitar/docs/part-4-examples/_index.rst

 Part IV - Examples
 ##################

-In this section I describe how I used the techniques in this book when practising repertoire and technique.
-I can only speak from my own experience, but hopefully it’s useful, and will give you some ideas that you can apply for your own practising.
+In this section I describe how I used the techniques in this book when working on repertoire and technique.
+I can only speak from my own experience, but hopefully it’s useful, and will give you some ideas that you can try.

 If you have any question, let me know in the feedback.
 Good luck!